cbmira01/FeatureRanking/README.md

-The goals of this project are to qualify OpenCL as a suitable platform for data science software, to provide a well-constructed example of OpenCL programming hosted in Python, and to learn how to use high-performace resources on my ordinary workstations.
+The goals of this project are to qualify OpenCL as a suitable platform for data science software, to provide a well-constructed example of OpenCL programming hosted in Python, and to learn how to use high-performace resources on ordinary workstations.

 Notes on the equations used to develop the feature reduction algorithm are in NOTES.md.
 I hope to post some results of these experiments in RESULTS.md.